gents83/INOX/README.md

 It's main focuses will be on:
 - Multi-platform support
 - Hot reload of code
-- Hot reload of date
+- Hot reload of data

 Currently supported:
 - OS: Windows
 - GFX: Vulkan
+- Hot reload of code: thanks to a plugin architecture